Chindala-Pavan/demo/README.md

 * Active record transaction
 * Exception handling begin rescue
 * Block proc
-# how to check whether the github is connected to local system or not
-* ssh -T git@github.com
-* git config -l
-* git config --global user.email email@gamil.com # to set email
 Things you may want to cover:

 * Ruby version